Make a DIY cutting mat for sewing that can be moved from table to table. It is portable and can be stored under a bed or under a couch.

 - Fiskars Cutting mats*

-- Use the sticky tack to adhere all four corners of each cutting mat.
+Use the sticky tack to adhere all four corners of each cutting mat for fabric.
 I chose sticky tack so that I would be able to use the other side of the mat whenever I wanted.

 You can use this portable cutting mat on the floor, a table, a countertop, or even an ironing board.
 It’s portable and can go wherever you need it to.
 The wood makes it sturdy so that it can be used on any surface.
 Where would you use a portable cutting mat in your house or apartment?